nitschkematthew/nitschkematthew/content/authors/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
   course = "PhD"
-  institution = "University of Queensland" year = 2015
+  institution = "The University of Queensland" year = 2015

 [[education.courses]]